New Isn’t Always Better: The Magic of Refreshing Old Content

 Match the search intent by asking yourself the right questions

-That’s the most important question, mostly because it’s the reason behind the search: do the users find what they are looking for on that page?
+That’s the most important question, mostly because it’s the reason behind the search: do the users find what they are looking for on the page?

 Your content needs to be 100% aligned with the search intent, otherwise it will be impossible for your articles to rank.